Nonnative Aquatic Species

 New Zealand mudsnails (Potamopyrgus antipodarum)

 New Zealand mudsnails are native to the fresh waters of New Zealand and its adjacent islands, but have spread to three continents over the last 150 years.
 These small snails are about three to six mm (one-eighth inch) long and have are brown to black cone-shaped shells with five whorls.
 They were first discovered in the late 1980s in Idaho's Snake River and Montana's Madison River near Yellowstone National Park and were later found in Owens River in California in 2001.
 They are currently found in the Colorado River below the Glen Canyon Dam.
 These small snails are able to reproduce quickly and asexually, and are able to survive harsh, variable conditions.

 New Zealand mudsnails disrupt the food chain by consuming algae and competing with nonnative invertebrates.
 Because of their ability to reproduce asexually and create high densities, these snails are especially difficult to control once they enter a body of water.
 New Zealand mudsnails are most likely spread through human activities and are small enough that many water users may unintentionally transfer them.
 They can easily attach themselves to boots and waders, angling or sampling gear, and can be transferred in aquatic shipments.
 These tough snails can survive several days out of water.

 Zebra and quagga mussels (Dreissena polymorpha and D. bugensis)

 Quagga and zebra mussels are typically spread by vessels which have been in an infested body of water and have not been dried completely or decontaminated before entering another body of water.
 Quagga mussels are present in nearby Lake Mead, Lake Mohave, and Lake Havasu.
-A program is in place to prevent quagga and zebra mussels from spreading to Lake Powell.
+They are also now in Lake Powell.